zatosource/ide-pycharm/README.md

 ## Supported products

 This plugin requires Python support in your IDE to work properly.
-If the Python support is unavailable then the Zato plugin is enabled but the synchronisation feature is disabled in this case.
+If the Python support is unavailable then the Zato plugin is enabled, but the synchronisation feature is disabled in this case.

 ### Versions

-Versions **2016.3 up to 2019.3** are supported.
+Versions **2020.1 and later** are supported by this branch.

 ### IDEs